Bolt-Down Pole Installation – Guidelines & Requirements for Install<br />

 pole installationWhat Kind of Below-Grade Work Has to Be Done to Support My Poles?

 Burying a steel or fiberglass pole may involve more consideration and planning than you think.
-Anything buried underground will be subject to a number of corrosive elements that affect the durability of your pole.
+Anything buried underground will be subject to many corrosive elements that affect the durability of your pole.
 These elements include soil types, groundwater, the aqueous phase (soil moisture), gases, and more.
-Considerable research and management should be taken into account prior to installing poles.
+Considerable research and management should be taken into account before installing poles.
 We recommend contacting a local structural engineer and building inspector, who can carry out an inspection and advise on what can and cannot be done.
-Factors differ from area to area and your local engineer will know the requirements in relation to the soil conditions and specific codes of your facility.
+Factors differ from area to area and your local engineer will know the requirements concerning the soil conditions and specific codes of your facility.
 Because these requirements vary so drastically from location to location, Access Fixtures cannot and will not provide specific instructions for below-grade pole installation.

 Pole Installation: Height and Depth Considerations

-pole installationA professional evaluation should be carried out to ensure your poles adhere to local codes and are able to withstand the weather conditions of your location.
-Additionally, the pole height should be compliant with the load consideration of the pole and fixture weight, brackets, wires, and any other items that increase the weight on the pole.
+pole installationA professional evaluation should be carried out to ensure your poles adhere to local codes and can withstand the weather conditions of your location.
+Additionally, the pole height should be compliant with the load consideration of the pole and fixture weight, brackets, wires, and any other items that increase the weight of the pole.

 There is no standard depth to which a foundation should be prepared or laid.
-Each engineer has his or her own methods for evaluating the depth of pole foundations.
+Each engineer has his or her methods for evaluating the depth of pole foundations.
 One method is to calculate 10% of the pole length and add two feet, though this is not always the best approach.
-Some engineers may simply ensure the foundation is set below the ground-frost point.
-Note however that the American National Standards Institute (ANSI) state that the ground-frost point is not intended to be a recommended embedment depth.
+Some engineers may simply ensure the foundation is set below the ground frost point.
+Note however that the American National Standards Institute (ANSI) states that the ground-frost point is not intended to be a recommended embedment depth.

 Codes and Regulations